Looking for something to do this week? South West Londoner provides your weekly round-up of the best action in town...

 BBC Proms: Royal Albert Hall

-If you don’t manage to grab a ticket you can watch on BBC channels or listen live on BBC Radio 3.
+If you don’t manage to grab a ticket you can watch some of them on BBC channels and listen to all live on BBC Radio 3.

 Visit http://www.royalalberthall.com/tickets/proms.aspx#/page/1/ for tickets and more information.